safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 ### `createRejectionTransaction`

-Returns a Safe transaction ready to be signed by the owners that invalidates the pending Safe transaction/s with a specific nonce.
+Returns a Safe transaction ready to be signed by the owners that invalidates the pending Safe transaction(s) with a specific nonce.

 ```typescript
 const transactions: MetaTransactionData[] = [{